onlyhavecans/dotfiles/README.md

 ### fish

 Even thought fish is great out of box I set up a lot of various path and environment changes.
-I break out everything into a config.d which isn't necessarily efficent but makes my config feel less monolithic

 I try to avoid universal variables and go for setting things in the config.fish since I want this to be portable amongst all my machines.

 **Check out the immense amount of functions**